Previous: Using My Planner

 - Fall/Winter Enrolment Appointments will be posted on Mosaic > Student Centre

 - Once your Enrolment Appointment opens, it stays open.
-You can add, drop or swap classes until the end of the drop and add period (check the dates in the Sessional Dates calendar).
+You can add, drop or swap classes until the end of the drop and add period (view sessional dates here).

 How do enrolment appointments work?